“To love or have loved, that is enough. Ask nothing further. There is no other pearl to be found in the dark folds of life.”

 – C.S.
 Lewis

 My name is Chelsea Anderson – I feel like I am a pretty normal down-to-earth gal.
 I grew up in Southwestern Virginia with a love for mountains, adventuring, photographing and coffee.
 I went to undergrad at Virginia Tech (one of my favorite places in the world) where I met the love of my life, Scott.
-We have a little man whose name is Noah that came to us December of 2015.
+We have two little boys: Noah and Josiah.

-In our free time we love to explore our city(ies), eat at new restaurants, hang out with our cat-child Sydney, and play card games with friends.
+In our free time we love to walk around town, visit our local favorite spots, take our boys to fun places, and play card games with friends.
 We would also love to get to know you!